No products in the cart

 According to research, Decapeptide-12 is 17 times more effective than previous hyperpigmentation therapies.
+Studies report that “This inhibition partially depended on whether L-dopa or L-tyrosine was the substrate, suggesting that tyrosinase may contain contains two distinct catalytic sites.”
 Including hydroquinone, with no evidence of melanocyte damage.
 Clinical studies in cultured melanocytes for more than seven days revealed a 27% – 43% decrease in melanin content.

 Applying Decapeptide-12 to the skin beneath the eye can reduce dark circles, fine lines, wrinkles, dryness, and inflammation.
 Due to this, the skin under the eyes appears brighter, more refined, and smoother, giving a more youthful appearance.